aryamanpandu/AWS-Notes/Amazon Web Services (AWS) CCP Notes.md

 	- using SQS: queue model
 	- using SNS: pub/sub model
 	- using Kinesis: real-time data streaming model

 #### Amazon Simple Queue Service (SQS)
 - Serverless service to create a FIFO queue of messages from producer to consumer.
 - Messages are processed in order (FIFO)

 #### Amazon Kinesis
 - Real time data streaming
 - Managed service to collect, process, and analyse real-time streaming data at any scale.

 #### Amazon Simple Notification Service (SNS)
 - Send one message to multiple receivers.
 - Follows publisher and subscriber model.
 - Publisher sends one message to SNS Topic.
 The SNS Topic sends the messages to all the event subscribers.

 #### Amazon MQ
-- Managed message broker service for RabbitMQ and ActiveMQ in the cloud
+- Managed message broker service for RabbitMQ and ActiveMQ in the cloud.

 ### Cloud Monitoring

 #### CloudWatch
 - Provides many metrics for every service in AWS.
 - **Metric** is a variable to monitor with timestamps.